- About Us

 - News & Events

 ALEXANDRIA, Va., Jan.
-7, 2015 – The Responsible Business Alliance (EICC), a nonprofit coalition of leading electronics companies dedicated to supply chain responsibility, today announced that it will conduct shadow audits and increase its industry and government engagement in Malaysia to further combat forced labor.
+7, 2015 – The Electronic Industry Citizenship Coalition (EICC), a nonprofit coalition of leading electronics companies dedicated to supply chain responsibility, today announced that it will conduct shadow audits and increase its industry and government engagement in Malaysia to further combat forced labor.

 The EICC has been working for more than a decade to support the rights and wellbeing of workers and communities worldwide affected by the global electronics supply chain.
 While the EICC Code of Conduct explicitly bans trafficked and forced labor, completely eradicating it in the global electronics industry supply chain remains a challenge for everyone – including EICC members.